oban-bg/oban/README.md

   These are used to monitor queue health across nodes and may be used for analytics.

-- **Queue Draining** — Queue shutdown is delayed so that slow jobs can finish executing before shutdown.
+- **Graceful Shutdown** — Queue shutdown is delayed so that slow jobs can finish executing before shutdown.
 When shutdown starts queues are paused and stop executing new jobs.
 Any jobs left running after the shutdown grace period may be rescued later.